Despite almost universal popularity, cheese often has its nutritional value questioned.

 7. Grass-Fed Cheese Contains the Essential Vitamin K2

-If you haven’t heard about vitamin K2, then have a read about the benefits here.
+If you haven’t heard about vitamin K2, then here are just a few of the benefits;

 - Prevention of calcified plaque in the arteries (29)